peterhinch/micropython-font-to-py/writer/WRITER.md

 ### 2.2.4 A performance boost

-Rendering performance of the `Cwriter` class is slow: owing to limitations in the `frmebuf.blit` method the class renders glyphs one pixel at a time.
+Rendering performance of the `Cwriter` class is slow: owing to limitations in the `framebuf.blit` method the class renders glyphs one pixel at a time.
 There is a way to improve performance.
 It was developed by Jim Mussared (@jimmo) and consists of a native C module.